 - Salt and black pepper to taste

-- 1 lb ziti pasta (or penne as a suitable alternative)
+- 1 lb ziti pasta (or penne as an alternative)

 - 1 cup vegan mozzarella-style shreds (optional, for extra pull)